Menu Close

 6 Key Benefits of Group Activities in Addiction Recovery

-Regular group participation creates natural accountability systems.
-Members become invested in each other’s success, providing motivation during difficult moments and celebrating milestones together.
+2. Accountability keeps recovery on track Regular group participation creates natural accountability.
+Members become invested in each other’s success โ€” which provides motivation during difficult moments and gives people a reason to show up even when they’d rather not.

 Understanding the Three Stages of Relapse

-1. Emotional Relapse: Bottling up emotions, isolating from support systems, neglecting self-care
+1. Emotional relapse: Bottling up emotions, isolating from support systems, neglecting self-care โ€” without yet thinking about using

-2. Mental Relapse: Internal conflict between wanting to use and wanting to stay sober, romanticizing past substance use
+2. Mental relapse: Internal conflict between wanting to use and wanting to stay sober; romanticizing past substance use

-3. Physical Relapse: Returning to substance use
+3. Physical relapse: Returning to substance use

 Types of Relapse Prevention Group Activities